hstalker/dotfiles/README.md

 made considerably simpler, alas the world isn't so simple.

 ## Future Goals
-* Move Emacs to bufler/lsp.
-* Move Emacs config to support more advanced packaging functionality such as layered lockfiles (core + overrides), package disabling etc.
 * Try to move Vim plug usage to support an automated lockfile mechanism for pinning.
 * Add WM/DE/rofi configuration.